 This series of Frequently Asked Questions (FAQs) addresses commonly asked questions about the relationship between aquaculture and the environment.
 We discuss U.S. laws and regulations that exist to protect the marine environment as well as specific questions that often are raised about aquaculture’s potential impact.
 If you have a question or concern that is not addressed here, contact us.

 In some cases – like shellfish and seaweed farming – aquaculture contributes to environmental health by sequestering nutrients and cleaning up the water.
+Shellfish Aquaculture and the Environment , a book covering all aspects of shellfish aquaculture, details the role of shellfish farms in provision of ecosystem goods and services.
+The Executive Summary can be accessed through Connecticut Sea Grant here.
 In addition to adhering to environmental (and food safety laws), aquaculture operators work with state and federal regulators to continually monitor potential impacts.

 Aquaculture operators in the United States must abide by a comprehensive suite of environmental regulations, which differ depending on the type of operation.
 For operations in marine waters, federal regulations address environmental issues including diseases, discharge, structures, the protection of threatened and endangered species, seafood safety, use of medication, feed ingredients, marine mammal protection, fish habitat, and consistency with state regulations, among others.
 Further state and local regulations address these and other issues.
 For a table listing most federal statutory authorities for regulation of marine aquaculture, click here.